 Wingspan: 44.9-52.4 in

-Red-tailed Hawks are the most common hawks around with almost 2 million nesting hawks in North America.
-This number accounts for about 90% of the global Red-tailed Hawk population.
 These large hawks live in Ohio and most of North America all year long.
 Red-tailed Hawks are most active during the day or early morning and are commonly seen soaring above looking for prey with their amazing vision or perched along the roadside on telephone poles.
-Learn more about the Red-tailed Hawk here.
+Learn some more facts about the Red-tailed Hawks.

 2. Red-shouldered Hawk